 Michelle McKenzie-Creech, CDFM and Rev. Dr. Craig Rubano

 Begun in New Zealand in 2004, Random Acts of Kindness Day is celebrated in the United States on February 17th, urging people to “pay it forward” in random acts that demonstrate six concepts related to kindness: respect, caring, inclusiveness, integrity, responsibility, and courage.
 In this service, all ages will explore how kindness embodies Unitarian Universalist values and brings us closer to a Beloved Community with justice and equity for all.
-Click here to watch the service on Sunday.
+Click here to watch the service.

 Music by Dr. Louise Chernosky, UkUlele Orchestra, Rev. Craig